ronnieholm/Bugfree.Spo.ExternalSharingCenter/README.md

   - Aggregated expiration warning and access revocation mails grouped by inviter to minimize number of mails sent.
 Each mail contains a table of sharings and provides a link to ESC for editing.

+  - Overview with security trimmed list of site collections or only site collections with sharing enabled, or a combination of both.

 ## Compiling